prebid/Prebid.js/dev-docs/show-native-ads.md

 + title
 + sponsoredBy
 + clickUrl

+And the following optional fields:

 + body
 + icon

-It's much easier to set up an ad unit with the "image" native type:
+A native `image` ad unit can be set up in the manner below:

 {% highlight js %}